should you do yoga before or after a workout

 Ultimately, it’s up to you to experiment and find what works best for your own body.
 So it gives you a precise answer of should you do yoga before or after a workout or not.

-When you are looking to add some flexibility and relaxation to your workout routine, yoga may be a great option to consider.
+Yoga could be a fantastic choice if you want to incorporate some flexibility and relaxation into your exercise regimen.
 However, when you are not used to doing yoga, it is important to take into account how it may impact your body and any preexisting conditions.
 In general, it is best to do yoga poses after a cardio workout when your body is already warm.

 This can help prevent any injuries or discomfort that may occur if the body is cold.
-Additionally, cardio exercise warms up the body and makes it flexible, so when you start to practice yoga after working out, you may be able to move more easily through the poses.
+Additionally, cardio exercise warms up the body and makes it flexible, so when you start to practice yoga after working out, you can move more quickly through the poses.

 What If I Do Not have time To do Yoga after workout

-The debate about whether to practice yoga before or after cardio is one that has been around for years.
+The ongoing discussion regarding the optimal timing of yoga practice, either before or after cardio, has persisted for many years.
 Some people swear to do yoga first, while others believe that it’s best to save it for the end.
 So, which is the right way to do things?

 The truth is, there isn’t necessarily a right or wrong answer – it all depends on your individual body and what works best for you.
-Some people find that they feel better if they do yoga first, while others prefer to save it for the end of their workout.
-However, there are a few things to keep in mind when deciding whether to perform yoga before or after cardio
+Some people feel better doing yoga first, while others prefer to save it for the end of their workout.
+However, a few things to remember when deciding whether to perform yoga before or after cardio.

 How Will Yoga Help Me?